microsounds/kagami/readme.md

 >**kagami** (かがみ) is weeb for *mirror* (鏡)

 **kagami** was written to fit a particular use case, mine.
 If your needs are simple, then **kagami** is simple.
 This isn't a full-fat wordpress-style blog generator.
-Management of static elements such as images, client-side Javascript, stylesheets and site structure are left as an exercise to the user.
+Management of static elements such as images, client-side Javascript, stylesheets and site structure fall outside of the scope of this tool.

+Several scrapped iterations of this tool were previously written as a portable makefile using a C preprocessor and later, general purpose macro preprocessor GNU `m4`.
+`cpp` chokes on C syntax being used incorrectly, `m4` chokes on stray grave symbols, and probably other things too.

+I ended up implementing elements from both, along with the ability to add custom functionality as part of the **kagami** template without making changes to the tool itself.

 # Example
 My [personal site](https://microsounds.github.io) is generated using **kagami** from